-Space Wave Propagation: Introduction, Field Strength Relation, Effects of Imperfect Earth, Effects of Curvature of Earth, Effects of Interference Zone, Shadowing Effect of Hills and Buildings, Super Refraction, Scattering Phenomena, Tropospheric Propagation, Fading, Path Loss Calculations.
+Space Wave Propagation: Introduction, Field Strength Relation, Effects of Imperfect Earth, Effects of Curvature of Earth, Effects of Interference Zone, Shadowing Effect of Hills and Buildings, Super Refraction.

-Sky Wave Propagation: Introduction, Structural Details of the Ionosphere, Wave Propagation Mechanism, Refraction in The Absence of Earth's Magnetic Field, Refraction in the Presence of the Earth's Magnetic Field, Refraction and Reflection of Sky Waves by Ionosphere, Ray Path, Critical Frequency, MUF, LUF, OF, Virtual Height and Skip Distance, Relation between MUF and the Skip Distance, Impact of Solar Activity,
+Sky Wave Propagation: Introduction, Structural Details of the Ionosphere, Wave Propagation Mechanism, Refraction in The Absence of Earth's Magnetic Field, Refraction in the Presence of the Earth's Magnetic Field, Refraction and Reflection of Sky Waves by Ionosphere, Ray Path, Critical Frequency, MUF, LUF, OF, Virtual Height and Skip Distance, Relation between MUF and the Skip Distance, Impact of Solar Activity.

-Text 2:23.1, 23.3 to 23.5, 23.8,24.1 to 24.6, 24.9, 24.11 to 24.14, 25.1 to 25.7 11 Hrs
+Text 2:23.1, 23.3 to 23.5, 23.8, 24.1 to 24.6, 24.9.
+25.1 to 25.7